 Attracting American Robins:

 American robins readily visit backyards, often foraging for worms and insects in the grass.
-Backyard birders can make their yards more attractive to robins by providing mealworms or fruit in platform or ground feeders, and robins are especially attracted to bird baths and dust bath areas.
+Backyard birders can make their yards more attractive to robins by providing mealworms, fruit, or jelly in platform or ground feeders.
+Robins are especially attracted to bird baths and dust bath areas and may visit open sunny spots for sunbathing.
 Bird-friendly landscaping and fruit trees such as crabapples and cherries will also attract robins.

 - Varied Thrush (Ixoreus naevius)